andybalham/blog-source-code/blog-posts/hexagonal-architecture-with-lambda.md

 }
 ```

-## Implementing the domain handler
+## Implementing the business logic

-TODO: Go through the following implementation

-Now that we have the domain objects defined, we can move on to the implementation of the handler class.
+Now that we have the domain objects defined, we can move on to implementing the business logic in a handler class.

 We start by specify in the constructor that we require two data stores.
 We use the interface definitions to isolate our handler from the underlying implementation details.